UBC-MDS/DSCI-532_2025_4_vdash/reports/m4-reflection.md

 - Updated currency switch logic to use `ctx` instead of number of clicks, making it more reliable and responsive after multiple clicks.
 - UI and Labeling Updates:  Updated Total Speed to Top Speed (km/h) across all instances in the UI, including tooltips and charts.
 - Developed tests for data processing functions and visualization output functions.
+- Reduced latency and improving efficiency by caching and vectorizing operations.

 ## Differences from Proposal/Sketch